 We understand that you might not be an experienced conference planner.
 And it’s true that we all have to start somewhere.
 In the next section of our conference planning guide, we’re going to cover key areas such as budget, sponsors, and choosing a venue.

 Much of the stress you will experience when organising a conference will come from trying to deliver everything you’ve promised on a budget.
 Money is a big factor and you have to be thorough when it comes to every aspect of budgeting.

-There are two decisions you need to make when finalising a budget will your conference be ran over one or two days and will it be all based in one auditorium or will you run it over two separate stages?
-Costs will increase depending on how you wish to set-up your conference.
+There are two decisions you need to make when finalising a budget: will your conference run over one or two days?
+Will it be all based in one auditorium, or will it take place over two or more separate stages?
+Costs will increase depending on how you wish to set up your conference.

 The costs you can expect to encounter are as follows:

 - Logistics and event running team